ernesta/London2012/README.md

 Starting wasn't as easy as it should have been - the globe library was rather secretive when it comes to documentation and examples.
 The most interesting part, though, was probably collecting and matching data (sunny days, anyone?).
 At the end of the day, however, I just love the way it all looks.
 It's so pretty!

 ## Code
 All the third-party libraries are housed by `libs`.
-With the project being a couple of years already, I'm not even sure it would play nicely with the more recent versions of these libraries.
+With the project being a couple of years old already, I'm not even sure it would play nicely with the more recent versions of these libraries.
 Everything else is rather self-explanatory, really.

 ## Libraries
 A bit of [Bootstrap](http://twitter.github.io/bootstrap/).
 A lot of [WebGL Globe](https://github.com/dataarts/webgl-globe), [three.js](http://mrdoob.github.io/three.js/) and [tween.js](https://github.com/sole/tween.js/).
-All the necessary libraries are included under `libs`.

 ## Author
 **Ernesta Orlovaitė**